 1. Uncompressed static assets on the server

-When a user hits your website a call is made to your server to deliver the requested files.
-The bigger these files are the longer it takes for them to get to your browser and appear on the screen.
+When a user hits your website, a call is made to your server to deliver the requested files.
+The bigger these files are, the longer it takes for them to get to your browser and appear on the screen.

-In terms of cost versus benefit, Gzip compression should be near the top of your page speed optimizations if you don’t have it setup already.
+Regarding cost versus benefit, Gzip compression should be near the top of your page speed optimizations if you don’t have it setup already.

-- Removes unused code
+- Removes whitespace, comment, and unused code

 - Optimizes conditional expressions